HackerExperience/specs/game_mechanics/connections.md

 It is insecure in the sense that all data transferred from the server to the client can be read by potential hackers eavesdropping the network.

 An HTTP connection starts when the client accesses a remote website and terminates a few seconds later, when the request has been fulfilled.

-It is identified by port `80`.
+HTTP connections are identified by port `80`.

 ### HTTPS